rampal-punia/python-tutorials/4_pyhton_useful_concepts/sort_vs_sorted.md

 In Python, the `sort()` method and the `sorted()` function are both used to sort a sequence or collection of objects.
 However, they work in slightly different ways.

-The sort() method is a method of the list class, and it is used to sort the elements of a list in place, meaning that it modifies the original list and does not return a new sorted list.
-It has the following syntax:

-Copy code
-list.sort(key=None, reverse=False)
-The key argument is

 |sort()|Sorted()|
 |----------------------|------------------------|
 |`sort` is a method only for the list class.| `sorted` is a function.
 It takes iterables like str, list, tuple and dictionary|